 The department encourages an open-ended, original, experimental approach to life science.
 The research-rich approach begins in BIOL 130: Integrative Biology: Cells to Organisms, in which all department faculty members participate.
 Students design, conduct, and interpret their own research projects and present their results at a professional-style symposium at the end of the term.
-The second course, BIOL 150 includes four open-ended research modules in the laboratory portion of the course while the third course has students focused on experimental design and statistical analysis of data.
-This course provides students the tools they will need in the rest of the curriculum and as well-trained graduates of Lawrence.
+The second course, BIOL 150, includes three open-ended research modules in the laboratory portion of the course while the third course has students focused on experimental design and statistical analysis of data.

 Experimental work becomes progressively more sophisticated and creative in advanced courses.
-All courses are designed to develop students’ insights and capacity to synthesize information and they include discussions, readings, field trips, lab work, and interactive class work in those areas most closely related to the competence of the faculty.
-Most courses feature intensive laboratory or field instruction in which students use advanced research equipment and computer facilities to explore modern biological concepts.
+All courses are designed to develop students’ insights and capacity to synthesize information, and they include discussions, readings, field trips, lab work, and interactive class work in those areas most closely related to the competence of the faculty.
+Most courses feature intensive laboratory or field instruction in which students use advanced research equipment to explore modern biological concepts.

-All biology faculty members conduct active research programs and employ students during the summer as research assistants and they supervise students undertaking independent study research for credit during the academic year.
+All biology faculty members conduct active research programs and employ students during the summer as research assistants as well as supervise students undertaking independent study research for credit during the academic year.
 Motivated students may approach faculty about laboratory or field research after their first or second year of study.
 Many students culminate their work in biology with significant original research.
 In recent years, several papers with students and faculty as co-authors have been published in professional journals.
-Topics have included aquatic food chain energetics, physiology of aging, cellular metabolism, and molecular mechanics of vertebrate development.
+Topics have included aquatic food chain energetics, host-parasite and plant/animal interactions, gene expression, and molecular mechanisms of vertebrate development.
 Recent advances in biological research are presented in a series of talks by faculty and by scientists from other universities.
 All students complete a project (research, curriculum development, outreach, or a creative project) of their own design as part of our Senior Experience program and they present their work at our annual BioFest celebration of Senior Experience (see below for more details).